project-tech4dev/Project-Tracking/README.md

 4. Close the issue.
 5. Create a new issue with the original title with all the corrected information; you can copy information from the closed issue.

+## Adding Status Updates and Comments
+To add your status report or comment on a status report, go to the Issues page and click on the title of the project.
+Scroll to the bottom and enter the comment in the dialog box.
+Click the Comment button at the bottom.